momentum-team-6/django-project-template-1/README.md

 ## Using this template

+Create an empty directory.
-In an empty directory, run:
+In that directory, run:

 ```
 django-admin startproject --template=https://github.com/momentumlearn/django-project-template/archive/main.zip --name=Pipfile project .